Botox® - a complete guide

 The most common side effects are slight swelling at the injection site, this is normal and shows that the Botox® has got into the muscle; these little bumps will go down within approximately 40 minutes.
 You may also have some redness around the injection site and you may get some bruising.
-If you do get bruising it is likely to be small pin prick marks which will may take up to 7 days to completely disappear.
-Some people do suffer with headaches post treatment, if you do just take Paracetamol or Ibuprofen as you would do normally.
+If you do get bruising it is likely to be small pinprick marks which may take up to 7 days to completely disappear.
+Some people do suffer from headaches post-treatment, if you do just take Paracetamol or Ibuprofen as you would do normally.

 How quickly will I see results from a Botox® treatment?